MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### [Kaizala (Retired)](https://www.microsoft.com/garage/profiles/kaizala/)

 Microsoft Kaizala is a mobile app and service designed for large group communications and work management.
 Kaizala makes it easy to connect and coordinate work with your entire value chain, including field employees, vendors, partners, and customers wherever they are.
-With Kaizala you efficiently assign and track tasks or collect data with individuals or large groups–even if they’re not within your organisation.
+With Kaizala you efficiently assign and track tasks or collect data with individuals or large groups–even if they’re not within your organization.

 ### [Kanban](https://www.microsoft.com/microsoft-365/business-insights-ideas/resources/how-to-use-a-kanban-solution-to-manage-your-team-tasks)